-- Project Assistant.
-International and Ibero-American Foundation for Administration and Public Policy (FIIAPP) (May 2015 - May 2016)
+- Project Officer.
+International and Ibero-American Foundation for Administration and Public Policy (FIIAPP) (May 2015 - Sep 2016)

 - PhD in Science, Technology and Innovation Studies, University of Edinburgh (2017 - ongoing)